 c) Allow them periods of privacy each day.

 d) Your student should have adequate funds for personal expenses.
 You will be responsible for their meals and entertainment when you are with them as you are with your own children.
 When and if they are not with you, the funds they brought should be used for whatever meals, entertainment, and souvenirs they wish to purchase.
 The students will also be responsible for their own phone bills and any other expenses they may incur in your home.
 They are not to leave you with any of their bills.
 If there is a problem, please contact your Lion chairperson.

 e) It is important that you take your youth to a Lions meeting, if possible.
 Arrange with the club president to have your student speak to the club as a program.
 Your student may have pins and/or banners to exchange with the club president.

-4. If the student is hosted after camp it is the responsibility of the host family to accompany their student to their place of departure at the conclusion of the hosting period.
+4. If the student is hosted after camp it is the responsibility of the host family to accompany their student to their place of departure at the conclusion of your hosting period.
 Before doing so, please make sure that your student confirms their flights at least twenty-four hours before departure.